 Improving Oil Change Efficiency with Solenoids

 A manufacturer of fluid handling systems needed a solution for an automatic shut-off feature on an oil dispensing meter.
-The meter’s high pressure and flow made it difficult to control manually, often resulting in waste and spills.
-The manufacturer’s goal was to develop a product that would dispense the exact amount of oil called for without spilling any oil in the process.
-In addition, the solution needed to be compact and battery operated.
+The meter’s high pressure and flow made it difficult to control manually, often resulting in spills.
+The manufacturer’s goal was to develop a product that would dispense a precise amount of oil without any spillage or waste.
+The solution also needed to be battery operated and compact.

 The TLX Solution

-TLX designed a custom latching solenoid that used a permanent magnet to hold the valve open without consuming any power.
-When the meter determined that the precise amount of oil had been dispensed, the solenoid received a short, reverse polarity pulse, closing the valve and stopping the flow of oil.
-The solenoid operated efficiently for six months on four AA batteries.
+TLX Technologies designed a custom latching solenoid that used a permanent magnet to hold the oil dispensing meter’s valve open without consuming any power.
+When the meter determined that the correct amount of oil had been dispensed, a short voltage pulse canceled the magnetic field of the permanent magnet, and a spring closed the valve and stopped the flow of oil.
+The solenoid could operate efficiently for six months on four AA batteries.